Bluetooth headphones and earbuds have rapidly become the fastest growing segment of the consumer audio world.

 Fast forward a few years later, and everyone who Kickstarted the original Dash finally received theirs, even if it was way after their expected release date.
 Then almost immediately, Bragi followed up with a much improved Pro version.
 The media and tech writers have all had their say on the matter.

 So today, there are probably 100 bad reviews to 1 good review of the Bragi Dash.
-And yet, we ended up getting one anyway, because sometimes first generation products are exciting to use, even when you know they have a long way to go before the kinks are completely ironed out.
+And yet, we ended up getting a pair anyway, because sometimes first generation products are exciting to use, even when you know they have a long way to go before the kinks are completely ironed out.

 Bragi Dash review